htcondor/htcondor/docs/STYLE.md

 still displaying for local builds.
 This is useful to add documentation for a feature that is not intended to be released for a couple versions or to add long winded comments in the docs.
 Use **.. hidden:: X.Y.Z** to specify an intended release version that the documentation should be in the official documentation.
-If the specified version is less than or equal to the current version a warning if printed at build time.
+If the specified version is less than or equal to the current version a warning is printed at build time.
 You can also use the **:comment:** tag to mark the section as a comment that is never shown (even locally).

 Examples: